No. 51 Commando: No. 51 Commando formation

-No. 51 Commando was raised in October 1940, under the command of Lieutenant Colonel Henry J. Cator, M.C. from 300 Palestinian volunteers from No. 1 Company, Auxiliary Military Pioneer Corps.
+No. 51 Commando was raised in October 1940, under the command of Lieutenant Colonel Henry J. Cator, M.C.
+A total of 360 volunteers from Mandatory Palestine, of whom 240 were Jews and 120 were Arabs, joined.
+The volunteers came from No. 1 Company, Auxiliary Military Pioneer Corps.
 The Commando fought against the Italians in the East African Campaign in Abyssinia and Eritrea.

 In 1941, Winston Churchill ordered the formation of the Middle East Commando, made up from the commandos that remained in the Middle East.
 There were very few men left by this time, what men there were, were formed into six troops.
 No. 1 and 2 Troops were made up of L Detachment based at Geneifa under the command of David Stirling, while 60 men from the disbanded No. 11 (Scottish) Commando made up No. 3 Troop.
 No. 51 Commando made up No. 4 and No. 5 Troops and the Special Boat Section made up No. 6 Troop.
 These designations, however, were largely ignored as the men referred to themselves by their old designations.